Cole-Dylewski/alpaca-databricks-market-data-poc/README.md

 * API keys are not hardcoded
 * Credentials are expected to be provided via environment variables or notebook-scoped configuration
 * No secrets are committed to the repository
-* **The project can be used without any API keys** by defaulting to free data sources (e.g., Yahoo Finance)
-* Alpaca and other premium data sources are optional and only required if explicitly configured
+* **No API keys required**: The project uses Yahoo Finance which is free and requires no authentication

 ---